-On Valentine’s Day 2003, we learned via ultra sound that our first born child, a baby girl, would be born with Spina Bifida.
+On Valentine’s Day 2003, we learned via ultrasound that our first born child, a baby girl, would be born with Spina Bifida.
 The doctors explained that she might not even survive birth and if she did, she could possibly have multiple disabilities.
-In fact, at one OB appointment, the doctor told us, “God did not deal you a good hand.”
+In fact, at one OB appointment, when were reviewing the results of a test, my husband said something along the lines of, “Isn’t it a positive thing that it occurred lower on her back rather than higher?”
+I will never forget the look on my doctor’s face and what she said next.
+She stopped, looked up at us and said: “DON’T YOU GET IT?
+GOD DID NOT DEAL YOU A GOOD HAND!”

 I could hardly speak after she said those words, words that I knew were not true.
 I will never forget the feeling of holding Katie for the first time.
 My dreams of becoming a mother had come true!
-It has now been close to eight years since that day I held Katie in my arms for the first time.
+I felt like I was prepared for the birth of Katie and what was to come, but no one could prepare me for the love that I have for her.
+I feel so blessed to be Katie’s mother.
+I find it a privilege of living with a miracle.
+It has now been ten years since that day I held Katie in my arms for the first time.
 I always say that motherhood can be a roller coaster of emotions and sometimes that ride can start from day one.

 Four hours after Katie was born she had her first surgery, with many more to come.
 Within three short years she was walking with the help of braces and a walker, a task that we had been told would be impossible.
 I will never say that this is an easy road to go down, but if you have to go down it, it can be a beautiful journey.